raeldor/lower_adx_volume/README.md

 In order to extract and re-compile the ISO, CVM, etc. files I used the following tools...

   UltraISO

   cvm_tool

   CD/DVD-ROM Generator version 2.00

+When re-assembling the ISO using CD/DVD-ROM Generator version 2.00, make sure the LBAs are the same as the original ISO.
+To do this you will need to re-add the files again in the correct order, then export as IML.
+After this, you can use UltraISO's 'Compile IML to ISO' feature.